forresto/forresto.com/content/fab-academy/01-project-management.md

 My plan is to copy the HTML output of my own site's "fab-academy" output directory to my Fab Academy repo.
 (I could simlink just this directory, in order to build a partial version of the site there.
 I'll decide if that's worth it later.)

+## To do

+- [ ] Move more recent projects to the personal site collections.
+- [ ] Render home and archive post lists with thumbnail images.
+Make it more visual.

 # Credit

 ## Eleventy static site generator